Unity-Technologies/Graphics/com.unity.sg2/Documentation~/Hexagon-Grid-Node.md

 ## Description
 Generates a hexagonal grid based on input **UV**.
 Control the scale of the grid with input **Scale**.
 In addition to grid tile outlines, the Hexagon Grid node also outputs the distance from edges, and a unique value or ID for each tile.

-Since aliasing can be a concern, the node provides three levels of samples.
+Because aliasing can be a concern, the Hexagon Grid node provides three levels of samples: One, Four, and Nine.
 One sample gives the best performance, but aliasing artifacts may be visible.
-Using Four or Nine samples will reduce aliasing, but will be slower to generate.
+Four or Nine samples reduces aliasing, but is slower to generate.

 ## Ports